Frontier Counts (FC)

 Revisions and seasonal adjustment

-In the case of air travellers for which we use a sample of customs declaration cards, the coefficients of variation (CV) of the estimates vary from less than 1% to 5%.
+In the case of air travellers for which we use a sample of Declaration Cards, the coefficients of variation (CV) of the estimates vary from less than 1% to 5%.
 Coverage errors are not calculated but are considered to be low.
-For E-311 customs declaration cards, coverage errors are insignificant because travellers are obligated to hand in their cards to Canada Border Services Agency (CBSA) officers.
+For E311 Declaration Cards, coverage errors are insignificant because travellers are obligated to hand in their cards to Canada Border Services Agency (CBSA) officers.
 The other customs declaration cards are filled out by CBSA officers.
 Therefore the coverage error is expected to be low.
 CANPASS users are also obligated to report to CBSA officers.